 Busse Woods possesses an eight-mile paved trail loop that is heavily used by walkers, joggers, rollerbladers, and bikers.
 The trail is easily accessed from any parking lot within the preserve.
 In addition, there are trails that can be accessed from Biesterfield Rd and Golf Rd which will provide access to the main loop.

 The 590 acres of water within this lake opened to fishing on September 1, 1980.
 The north pool contains 25 acres of water, the south pool 146 acres and the main pool 419 acres.
-Fishes stocked were largemouth bass, bluegill, redear, northern pike, brown bullhead, channel catfish, crappie and walleye.
+Fish stocked include largemouth bass, bluegill, redear, northern pike, brown bullhead, channel catfish, crappie and walleye.
 The wide variety of shallows, drop-offs, brushy areas and open water afford an extremely productive and interesting fishery from the shoreline and boats.
 The six fishing walls provide “deep” water fishing adjacent to the shoreline and four have wheelchair ramps to the parking areas.

 An Illinois fishing license is required for all persons except those under 16, disabled or blind.
 These waters are designated Fish Preserves – only two poles with no more than two-hooks per pole per person.
 No bow and arrow fishing.
-State of Illinois Department of Natural Resources 2010 sport fishing regulations for Busse Lake are as follows:

 Please refer to the statewide sport fishing regulations for limits on all fish that have not been specifically identified above.

 Ice fishing is permitted upon designated areas of the south and main pools.
 The inflowing creeks, resulting in unsafe ice, will prohibit the use of some of the waters.